Neology92/random-scripts/README.md

 ## binary_trainer.py

-This script gonna help you to train your binary encoding skills</br>
-in 0000 - 1111 range (0 - 15 in decimal).
-It's nice to be able</br>
-to convert small binary values to decimal and vice versa in your head.</br>
+This script gonna help you to train your binary encoding skills in 0000 - 1111 range (0 - 15 in decimal).
+It's nice to be able to convert small binary values to decimal and vice versa in your head.

 ```bash
 $ python binary_trainer.py